Dog grooming training. So you’re thinking of doing dog grooming training?

 How do you become a certified dog groomer?

-The first step on your dog grooming training journey is to speak to us!
-We are one of the only dog grooming training centres in the UK to offer all 3 professional dog grooming qualifications.
+The first step on your dog grooming training journey is to speak to us, we are one of the only dog grooming training centre in the UK to offer a choice of all 3 of the professional dog grooming qualifications.
 We can advise you on the best route for you.

 How long does it take to become a dog groomer?